Things To Do In Lithuania

 The Gate of Dawn, Vilnius

-This is the city gate in Vilnius and one of its most important religious, historical and cultural monuments in the country.
+This is the city gate in Vilnius and one of the most important religious, historical and cultural monuments in the country.
 It was built between 1503 and 1522 as a part of defensive fortifications for the city.
-Of the ten original city gates, only the Gates of Dawn remain.
+Of the ten original city gates, only the Gates of Dawn remains.
 It is one of the most visited shrines in Vilnius.
 It is adjoined by a chapel which contains a painting of the Virgin Mary, painted in the 17th Century.
 It has been said to have miracle-working powers.
 As visitors on a Lithuania vacation walk up the main street of the medieval centre, they suddenly become confronted with this remarkable sight.

 Palace of the Grand Dukes of Lithuania, Vilnius

-The reconstructed Palace of the Grand Dukes of Lithuania was one of the most famous in Europe from the 15th to the-17th Centuries, built for the rulers of the Grand Duchy of Lithuania and the future Kings of Poland.
+The reconstructed Palace of the Grand Dukes of Lithuania was one of the most famous in Europe from the 15th to the 17th Centuries, built for the rulers of the Grand Duchy of Lithuania and the future Kings of Poland.
 For 4 Centuries the palace was the political, administrative and cultural centre of the Polish–Lithuanian Commonwealth.
 It was demolished in 1801 but was reconstructed in 2002.
 The Palace is located in the heart of Vilnius within the confines of the Lower Castle which is now a museum showcasing the historical and architectural development of the palace by highlighting the ancient ruins still in place including excavated artifacts plus you can visit the ceremonial halls.
 It is also used for public events, official visits, conferences, meetings, seminars, concerts, performances and, receptions.

 Possibly the most prominent edifice in Vilnius is the imposing and eye-catching Cathedral.
 It is located on a square surrounded by roads and because of this, plus its size and its colour, stark white, your eyes gravitate towards it instantly.
 It was built in 1387 in the Gothic style but was rebuilt in the Classical style between 1783 and 1801.
 Dedicated to the Saints Stanislaus and Ladislaus, the church is the heart of Catholic spiritual life in Lithuania.
 The coronations of the Grand Dukes of Lithuania took place here.
 Inside its crypts and catacombs are buried many famous people from Lithuanian and Polish history.
 In the interior are more than 40 works of art dating from the 16th to the 19th Centuries including frescoes and paintings of various sizes.